donnagift/fast_scrubber/README.md

 ## The problem

 Ultra-high-field MRI preprocessing remains challenging.
 Standard pipelines can have difficulty accurately segmenting meninges, blood vessels, and adjacent non-brain tissues, leading to systematic errors and extensive manual quality control (QC) of cortical surfaces.
-In our 7T dataset, surfaces were generated using FastSurfer, and we observed typical inclusion of meninges, vessels, tegmentum, and sinuses.
+In our 7T dataset, surfaces were generated using FastSurfer, and we observed typical inclusion of meninges, vessels, tentorium, and sinuses.
 These regions must be manually corrected and the surfaces reprocessed, a step that in our experience can take up to a full day per subject.

 ## The proposed solution